0xAX/linux-insides/Misc/how_kernel_compiled.md

 endif
 ```

 The `C` option tells the `makefile` that we need to check all `c` source code with a tool provided by the `$CHECK` environment variable, by default it is [sparse](https://en.wikipedia.org/wiki/Sparse).
 The second `M` option provides build for the external modules (will not see this case in this part).
-We also check if the `KBUILD_SRC` variable is set, and if it isn't we set the `srctree` variable to `.`:
+We also check whether the `KBUILD_SRC` variable is set, and if it isn't, we set the `srctree` variable to `.`:

 ```Makefile
 ifeq ($(KBUILD_SRC),)